needForBeans/ip-info/README.md

 # ip-geolocation-api
 <b>Local hosted api with zero dependencies for resolving ipV4 & ipV6 (beta) adresses to country with sub 10ms response times.</b>
 <br />
 No actual database is used.
 All data gets stored in variables and JSON / CSV (temporary) files.
-Database is auto refreshing.
+Stored data is auto refreshing.
 <br /><br />

 # requirements